9-year-old boy learns hard lesson after raising money for Super Bowl trip to see Chiefs

 Gabe Eyerly is from the Kansas City metro but now lives in Utah.
 He never lost his love of the Chiefs, though, and instilled that in his children.
 His wife, Leslie Eyerly, said it’s a big part of their family traditions.

 When the Chiefs clinched the AFC Championship on Sunday, Gabe and Leslie said they were talking to their family about the Super Bowl while their kids were celebrating.
-They were talking about how tickets for the game were not only highly expensive because of the pandemic, but tickets were starting near $10,000 a piece.
+They were talking about how tickets for the game were highly expensive because of the pandemic, with prices starting near $10,000 a piece.

 The couple said they looked over to the couch and saw 9-year-old Kobe in tears.